FORTLOC Nice Tour - Exploring the best Nice has to offer.

 Promenade du Paillon

-Promenade Du Paillon is a beautiful verdant park in the heart of Nice.
+Promenade Du Paillon is a beautiful green space in the heart of Nice.
 It stretches from Musée d'Art Moderne et d'Art Contemporain down to Jardin Albert 1er.
-This urban park, which won the grand prize at the Victoires du Paysage in 2014, is a wonderful place to visit.
+This urban park, which won the grand prize at the Victoires du Paysage in 2014, is a great place to visit.

 Port Lympia